-Appellant's live in the Rann na Feirste, Rann Monadh, Carraig Fhinn and Braid townlands on each side of the Braade -Gweedore Bay.
+Appellant's live in the Rann na Feirste, Rann Mónadh, Carraig Fhinn and Bráid townlands on each side of the Braade -Gweedore Bay(sic).
 All appellants interested in this issue live in this area, east west and the north of the bay which is reflected in the membership of our committee.
 The overwhelmingly majority of us have lived here all our lives.
 We recognize that Foreshore is a very beautiful and important element of our everyday life.
 A significant recreational resource and a cultural & natural heritage repository.

-At a Public Meeting held in Áislann Rann na Feirste, (Ranafast Community Centre) on the 12 December 2016, concerns were raised over the issue of further Aquaculture and Foreshore Licences for the bay, as in the site references above.
-Coiste Forbartha Rann na Feirste (Rann na Feirste Development) agreed that a sub-committee would be formed to appeal the Aquaculture and Foreshore Licences for four sites; T12 430A and T12/430B are among these licenses.
-Following the meeting, residents from Carrickfinn and Bráid joined the committee.
+Concerned were raised at a Public Meeting held in Áislann Rann na Feirste, (Ranafast Community Centre) on the 12 December 2016, over the issue of further Aquaculture and

+Foreshore Licences for the bay.
+Sections of the the bay where there was no previous shellfish farming.
+Coiste Forbartha Rann na Feirste (Rann na Feirste Development Commitee) agreed that a sub-committee would be formed to appeal new Aquaculture and Foreshore Licences.
 The committee was called Coiste Timpeallachta an Ghaoith.